Cost of Long-Term Care in California in 2025

 Potentially expensive, but technically this is possible.
 However, this will not be viable for all but the wealthiest Americans, and even then, it will not be advisable for most, relative to other options.

-Medicaid Coverage (Medi-Cal)
+California Medicaid Coverage (Medi-Cal)

 Long-Term Care Insurance

 Standalone Long-Term Care Insurance policies are most common.
-Long-Term Care Insurance riders are also available on other policies, such as life insurance.
-Riders are extra benefits available to add to multiple types of insurance policies.
-Long-term care add-ons can also be added to fixed or indexed annuities.
+Long-Term Care Insurance riders are also available for other policies, such as life insurance.
+Long-term care coverage add-ons can also be added to fixed or indexed annuities.

-Research from the National Bureau of Economic Research has shown that children of seniors with Long-Term Care Insurance are less likely to provide informal caregiving or reside with their parents, and are more likely to work full-time.
+Research from the National Bureau of Economic Research has shown that children of seniors with Long-Term Care Insurance are less likely to provide informal caregiving or reside with their parents and are more likely to work full-time.
 In short, it benefits entire families, not just the policyholder.

 Short-Term Care Insurance

 Short-term care insurance policies generally act as cash indemnity plans that cover one year of care or less, though some can extend to approximately two years.
-The major difference between short-term and Long-Term Care Insurance is how long the benefits will last.
+The major difference between short-term and Long-Term Care Insurance coverage is how long the benefits will last.

 California Long-Term Care & Financial Programs